-Claimant has supported his claim with, among other things, his sworn Statement of Claim, a copy of his mother's U.S. passport, which contains a Saudi Arabian entry stamp dated August 11, 1990, and a Spanish-language news article that was published on August 14, 1990 in El Nuevo Herald (Miami, Florida) (along with an unverified English translation) and that states that his family left for Saudi Arabia on the morning of August 9, 1990.
-Claimant has also submitted two declarations that describe the circumstances of his alleged detention and ultimate departure from Kuwait.
+Claimant has supported his claim with, among other things, his sworn Statement of Claim, a copy of his passport, which contains an Iraqi exit stamp dated September 12, 1990, and two news articles.
+Claimant has also provided his own declaration and a declaration from his father, that describe the circumstances of Claimant's alleged detention and ultimate departure from Kuwait.